crazy-max/yasu/README.md

 `yasu` because it's _Yet Another Switch User_.
 The main purpose of this fork is to handle a functional multi-platform scratch Docker image to ease the [integration in a Dockerfile](#from-dockerfile).
 Everything is dockerized and handled by [buildx bake](#build) for an agnostic usage of this repo.
-Finally, GitHub Actions has been added to avoid tempered artifacts and more transparency around [releases](https://github.com/crazy-max/yasu/releases).
+Finally, GitHub Actions has been added to avoid tampered artifacts and more transparency around [releases](https://github.com/crazy-max/yasu/releases).

 More info: [tianon/gosu#82](https://github.com/tianon/gosu/pull/82)